-Essity held its AGM in Stockholm on Thursday, March 25, 2021.
+Essity held its AGM in Stockholm on Thursday, March 24, 2022.
 The meeting was carried out solely via advance voting (postal voting) in accordance with temporary legislation.

 The AGM elected the company's Board of Directors.
-Furthermore, guidelines for remuneration of the President and other senior executives were adopted, see page 60 and Note C2 on pages 91-93.
-The Meeting also approved the Board's remuneration report for 2020.
+Furthermore, guidelines for remuneration of the President and other senior executives were adopted, see Note C2 on pages 99-101.
+The Meeting also approved the Board's remuneration report for 2021.